Intellectual Capital Management

 Education about Intellectual Capital Management (ICM) is available at Bradley University.

-A 3-credit hour course for students is taught fall and spring semesters as an online course and an on campus course.
-SEI 330 is held Mondays and Wednesdays at 2:00 - 3:15 pm in BECC 4160.
+A 3-credit hour course for students is taught fall and spring semesters as an online course and as a live on-campus course.
 The course covers: Innovation, Accounting, Economics, Business, Intellectual Property protection, Law, Contract Negotiation, and Technology Commercialization.
-No prerequisites are required.
-The material in this course originated from Bill Berlinger, Founder of Technology Licensing at Caterpillar.
+No prerequisites are required, but junior level standing is highly recommended.

 To enroll, students should consult with their academic advisors.
-For additional information about this course, contact Bill Berlinger at wberlinger@bradley.edu.
+For additional information about this course, contact Dr. Jane Talkington at JATalkington@Bradley.edu.